Coin Collecting Guide for Beginners Logo

 In 1959, the U.S. Mint began using sealed transparent packaging (as shown in the top photo), to help preserve the coins.

-At that time they began only including one coin of each denomination in the coin sets.
+At that time they began only including one coin of each denomination in the sets.

 1967 Special Mint Set SMS